dunhamsteve/newt/playground/src/help.md

 ## Buttons

-▶ Compile and run the current file in an iframe, console output is collected to the console tab.
+:play: Compile and run the current file in an iframe, console output is collected to the console tab.

-📋 Embed the current file in the URL and copy to clipboard
+:share: Embed the current file in the URL and copy to clipboard.

-↕ or ↔ Toggle vertical or horziontal layout (for mobile)

 ## Keyboard